 Thinking about dental implants can feel like a big step, but the process is more straightforward than you might imagine.
 From your first conversation with us to the final placement of your new tooth, we map out a clear path to restoring your smile.
 We believe in making you a partner in your own care, so you’ll always know what’s happening and why.
 Let’s walk through the key stages of your treatment together, so you can feel confident and prepared for your journey.

-Your First Visit: Consultation and 3D Scan
+Step 1: Your Initial Consultation and 3D Scan

 Your journey begins with a simple conversation.
 During your complimentary consultation, we’ll sit down to discuss your goals, answer your questions, and get to know you.
 To get a clear picture of your oral health, we use advanced 3D imaging to evaluate your jawbone density and overall structure.
 This scan is quick, painless, and gives us the detailed information we need to see if you’re a candidate for implants.
 It’s the essential first step in creating a treatment plan that’s tailored specifically to you and your needs.